josh-wj/comptia-notes/Sec+.md

 > - Documenting all software versions used by the organization; helps identify outdated or unsupported versions that may pose security risks

 > Scheduled scans
 > - Scheduling regular vulnerability scans to identify any new weaknesses
+   > - should also run random scans

 > Manual review
 > - A human reviews data, logs, and systems to help prioritize vulnerabilities based on actual organizational risk.
 Human judgment and intuition can identify issues that automated tools miss.